If you have missing teeth, a dental bridge can be used to fill or bridge the gaps in your smile.

-Further, these fixed or removable bridges can be of four types:
+Further, fixed bridges can be of four types:

 Traditional Dental Bridges

 - The most popular kind of dental bridge.
 It consists of a false tooth or teeth (also known as pontics) being held in place by dental crowns/abutments.
 These would be cemented onto your adjacent teeth.

 - They are usually made of either porcelain-fused-to-metal (PFM) or ceramics.

 - Traditional bridges can be used when you have natural teeth on both sides of the gap created by your missing tooth.

 - The downside of these bridges is that your adjacent teeth need to be trimmed down a lot to make room for the crowns.

 Cantilever Dental Bridges

 - Used to replace only a single missing tooth.

 - These are similar to traditional bridges, but the pontic is supported by a crown on only one side.

 - The pontic is attached to one tooth and then hangs over.

 - So, if there is only one natural tooth next to the gap, a bridge can still be secured.